rogerkorantenng/Udacity-Programming-for-Data-Science-Nanodegree/README.md

 # Credits

-Thank you to Udacity for creating the challenging project!
-I am happy i took part in this Nanodegree program
+Thank you to Udacity for creating this challenging project!
+I am happy i took part in this Nanodegree program it has helped me acquire new skills